- 13 Fantastic Things to Do in Maine in Winter ❄️ 2024 - December 12, 2023

 Considering spending this Christmas in Maine?

-Maine sees plenty of snow and ice during its winter months, so if you’re planning on driving your own vehicle, make sure it’s fully winter ready; good tread on the tires is a must.
+Maine sees plenty of snow and ice around Christmas, so if you’re planning on driving your own vehicle, make sure it’s fully winter ready.
+Good tread on the tires is a must.

 Way back when in 1991, a small group of residents on Maine’s Midcoast had their eyes on a 148-acre parcel of land along a rocky littoral forest in Boothbay Harbor.
 The idea: build a world-class botanical garden that would drive tourism, promote ecological research, and stimulate local business growth.